teukuhirzi/classroom-backend/README.md

 kelas virtual

-This app is a virtual class where the lecturers and students can interact without phisycal presence. for now the app only has limited capabilities.
+This app is a virtual class where the lecturers and students can interact without phisycal presence.
+For now the app only has limited capabilities.

 to run this app these are the requirements: asn1crypto==0.24.0